 The ARS Foundation is dedicated to supporting organizations that improve the health of communities our members served and investing in the future of radiology.

 Michigan State University – Daniel Shumaker, MD Memorial Endowed Scholarship: The endowment was established in 2018 to honor the life, leadership and friendship of a colleague, and his advocacy for the profession of radiology and the patients Dr. Shumaker served across the state of Michigan.
 The award recognizes the multifaceted complexity of the human experience, and acknowledges that substantial contributions live beyond a life prematurely ended by addiction and mental illness.
 The endowment seeks to encourage talented young physicians to innovate and impact society through engaged careers in radiology, behavioral medicine and/or neuroscience.
+Through the generosity of our donors, scholarships have been provided to individuals with aspirations to address physician wellness through careers in radiology, behavioral medicine, neuroscience and/or organized medicine.

 ARS Foundation President